 * * *

 “Man, I still don't get how you knew it was going to show up here,” Bruce Richards, asked, pouring salt in a circle on the grass.
 He and Hank McDonald had climbed over the five-foot metal fence in the backyard of the corner house and were hunkered down between a shed and small garden behind an above the ground swimming pool.

 The older man sighed.
 “I told you, it migrates around town in the same general pattern.
 It was observation and a little luck, but we need to hurry.
 I've never seen it pull in that many at once.”

 “If we need to hurry, why in the hell did we sneak all the way over here?”
-Bruce stood up straight and stretched his back.
-The kids disappeared four houses up?”
+Standing up straight, Bruce put his hands on his hips and stretched his back.
+“Those kids disappeared four houses up?”